Spatial-Aware Decision-Making with Ring Attractors in Reinforcement Learning Systems

 \section{Methodology}

-In this section, we describe two main methods: an exogenous ring attractor model using spiking neural networks (SNNs) and a DL-based ring attractor integrated into the RL agent.
+Ring attractors represent a computational principle where neurons are arranged in a circular topology to maintain spatial representations.
+Originally proposed by~\cite{AttractorsFirstIntuition} for encoding heading direction and empirically discovered by~\cite{RA_Science} in Drosophila, these networks exhibit circular organization where head direction cells encode different spatial directions~\citep{RA_evidence_mammals}.
+For our methodology, ring attractors integrate multiple cues through distance-weighted connections~\citep{RA_Sensor_Fusion_Evidence, Cue_Control_RA} and maintain representational stability through excitatory-inhibitory dynamics~\citep{RA_evidence_mammals_second}.
+This bioinspired structure has been repurposed in this line of research to explicitly encode the action space during the decision-making process.
+In this section, we describe two main methods: an exogenous ring attractor model using continuous-time recurrent neural networks (CTRNNs) and a DL-based ring attractor integrated into the RL agent.
+While the CTRNN model validates the theoretical principles, the DL architecture eases deployment and adoption in existing DRL frameworks.
 Both leverage the ring attractors' spatial encoding capabilities to enhance action selection and performance.
-We detail the ring attractor architecture, dynamics, and implementation, including uncertainty injection in the SNN model for robust decision making.
-Spiking neural networks (SNNs) are employed for their biological plausibility and efficient temporal information processing, which closely mimic natural neuronal behavior.
-The integrated approach offers end-to-end training for efficiency and scalability.
+In the CTRNN model, we detail the ring attractor architecture, Section~\ref{section:RA_arch}; dynamics and implementation, Section~\ref{section:RA_policy}; and uncertainty injection, Section~\ref{section:UQ_methodology}.
+CTRNNs are used for their ability to model continuous neural dynamics and maintain stable attractor states~\citep{CTRN}.
+The integrated DL approach offers end-to-end training for efficiency and scalability, detailed in Section~\ref{section:RADL_methodology}.
 Ring attractors in RL maintain stable spatial information representations, preserving action relations lost in traditional flattened action spaces.
-This circular spatial exploitation potentially yields smoother policy gradients and more efficient learning in spatial tasks, attributed to the ring attractors' ability to maintain a stable representation of spatial information.
+This circular spatial representation potentially yields smoother policy gradients and more efficient learning in spatial tasks, attributed to the ring attractors' ability to maintain a stable representation of spatial information.